nasa/fprime/docs/Tutorials/HelloWorld/HelloWorld.md

 # Getting Started: Creating an F´ Hello World Component

 This tutorial will walk new users through creating a basic F´ component.
-Users should have completed the new project tutorial and have the tools sourced as shown in the[conclusion](./NewProject.md#conclusion) portion of that tutorial.
+Users should have completed the new project tutorial and have the tools sourced as shown in the [conclusion](./NewProject.md#conclusion) portion of that tutorial.

 F´ components encapsulate the various parts of system behavior.
 These components can interact with the ground system through [commands](Tutorial.md#command), [events](./Tutorial.md#event), and